Yasir1986/Welcome-Login-Screen/README.md

 2)npm install

-3)Run expo client in your andriod mobile and scan the code to run via mobile.
+3)Run expo client in your andriod mobile and scan the code to run via mobile